CristianICS/gdal-pansharpening/README.md

 Multispectral (mul.tif) and Panchromatic (pan.tif) files are extracted from a World View 3 image, with resolutions of 1.24m (mul) and 0.3m (pan).

-The images have radiometric and atmospheric corrections (DOS method, Chavez).
+The images have radiometric and atmospheric corrections (DOS method - Chavez, 1989).

 Python code performs the multispectral image resizing automatically, but the R code doesn't.
 To apply resizing the [gdalwarp tool](https://gdal.org/programs/gdalwarp.html) could be applied.